blhls/howtobecomeacrab/mail/drafts/birt/index.md

 ---
 layout: mail
-permalink: /mail/drafts/crabs/
+permalink: /mail/drafts/birt/
 title: birt
 mailbox: drafts
-section: all
-list_title: inbox (newest first)
+list_title: DRAFTS
 close_to: /mail/blank/
 ---

 # birt

-speshal birt
+(this will be an email later)